-EQ-28 Weeks of Post Audio-Week 7 by Woody Woodhall - ProVideo Coalition
+EQ - 28 Weeks of Post Audio Redux by Woody Woodhall - ProVideo Coalition

 Here’s a simple tip to better “hear’ where the frequency ranges of EQ fall.
 Since in film and TV a 1000 Hz tone is used for reference and for syncing, it’s a typically a clearly remembered pitch.
 Take a moment and “hear” that tone in your head.
 On a graphical EQ that is the 1000 on the frequency range.
 So if a sound you want to boost or remove is above or below that pitch, then you at least have a rough guide on where to look on the EQ to find the frequency you are looking for.

 Sometimes the best practice will be to “sweep” the EQ.
-What I like to do is put up a tight, notched frequency and boost it an unusually high amount – 10db say, and then play the sound as I slowly sweep that notch.
+What I like to do is put up a tight, notched frequency and boost it an unusually high amount – perhaps 10db, and then play the sound as I slowly sweep that boosted notch.
 It can help me pinpoint exactly what I am looking for and then I can fine tune the EQ settings, either boosting or cutting from there.

 There are numerous ways that EQs boost or reduce frequencies.
 There are various curves available to specify the way the frequencies are being boosted or cut.
 Here’s a look at a few of them: Band 1 is a high pass filter, Bands 2, 4 & 5 are shelf curves, Band 3 is a bell curve, Band 6 is a low pass filter.
 Depending on the amount of level that is cut or boosted these curves act in various ways.
 I have a much more in-depth look at all of equalizers parameters and controls here.